leslyvv/MazeGeneratorAndSolver/README.md

 # MazeGeneratorAndSolver
-# Collaborated with two other students to create a maze generator and solver that implements algorithms from design and analysis.
-Maze generator created by utilizing a depth first search algorithm.
-Additionally solved using a breadth first search to find the shortest path.
+# Collaborated with two other students to create a maze generator and solver that implements algorithms from a Design and Analysis Algorithms course.
+The maze generator was produced using a depth-first search algorithm and solved using a breadth-first search to find the shortest path.